 One way an older adult can slow sarcopenia is resistance training.
 By working out with weights and resistance bands, an individual can maintain muscle mass by improving his or her neuromuscular system’s ability to convert protein into energy.

 Staying physically fit and focusing on resistance training is one way to manage sarcopenia.
 Other treatments that can slow sarcopenia’s progress include:

 - Hormone replacement therapy (HRT).
 For women, HRT can increase lean body mass and reduce abdominal fat accumulation.
 Additionally, testosterone supplements and growth hormone supplements as treatments for sarcopenia are currently being investigated; and

 - Medication.
 Specifically, Urocortin II has been proven to be effective at stimulating the release of the adrenocorticotropic hormone, the hormone that stimulates the release of cortisol.
 This drug can be used to keep an immobilized individual from experiencing severe muscle atrophy, but like hormone replacement therapy, its effects have not yet been fully studied and determined to be an appropriate sarcopenia treatment.

 Work with a Home Healthcare Service Provider to Care for your Loved One

 Sarcopenia can severely limit an individual’s ability to care for him- or herself.
-If your loved one’s sarcopenia is limiting his or her ability to live independently and he or she is a beneficiary of the Radiation Exposure Compensation Act (RECA) or the Energy Employees Occupational Illness Compensation Program (EEOICPA), he or she could qualify for free home healthcare service from United Energy Workers Healthcare.
+If your loved one’s sarcopenia is limiting his or her ability to live independently and he or she is a beneficiary of the Radiation Exposure Compensation Act (RECA) or the Energy Employees Occupational Illness Compensation Program (EEOICPA), he or she could qualify for free home healthcare service from United Energy Workers Healthcare and Four Corners Health Care.
 Contact our team today to set up your consultation and learn more.